-The platform session interface (on ARM-based devices) and the PCI session interface (on x86-based machines) provide the client with access to the devices present on the hardware platform.
-See Section 4.1.1 for more information on the role of platform drivers.
+The platform session interface provides the client with access to the devices present on the hardware platform and assigned to the client.
+One platform session may comprise multiple devices.
+See Section 4.1.1 for more information about the role of the platform driver.